Free Selenium WebDriver with Java Course Released To Youtube

 TLDR; OpenCode is a free and easy to use AI coding agent, it can be coupled with free models and MCP servers to create test automation code quickly and easily.

-An overview of WebDriver with Java
+WebDriver with Java Overview

 TLDR; a simple WebDriver Test is not production ready code, but when we refactor it to use JUnit effectively, add some Page Objects, Abstraction and a little bit of Synchronization and we have all the makings of quality execution code.